Jonathan Lomas

 Jonathan Lomas (born 7 May 1968) is an English professional golfer.

 Career

 Lomas was born in Chesterfield, Derbyshire.
 He turned professional in 1988.
 He won three times on the second tier Challenge Tour in 1992 and 1993 and was named as the European Tour's Sir Henry Cotton Rookie of the Year in 1994.

 Lomas's best season on the European Tour was 1996, when he won the Czech Open and finished 20th on the Order of Merit.
 He also represented England in the Alfred Dunhill Cup that year.
 He held on to his tour card until 2007, and except for a few invitations to tour events, has mainly played tournaments and pro-ams on the Scottish professional circuit since then.

-Awards and honors
+Awards and honours

 In 1994, Lomas earned the European Tour's Sir Henry Cotton Rookie of the Year award.